geeofree/geeofree/src/notes/angular/5-Observables.md

 | `complete()` | Runs when the observable has completed its stream.   |

 To run an observable it must have at least one(1) subscriber.

-To do this we invoke the `subscribe` method of the `Observable` instance.
+To do this invoke the `subscribe` method of the `Observable` instance.

 For example: